danialgoodwin/identify-dev-device/readme.md

 ## Blog post

-It would be possible to programmatically find the likely device(s) of the different app developers..
+Apps can programmatically identify likely device(s) of app developers.

 It's due to the fact that app developers usually install their app many times.
-And, it's possible to watch for those changes in Android.
+And, it's possible to watch for those app installs in Android.

 I've created two working proof-of-concept apps: One to programmatically identify developer devices, and one to programmatically identify app that are capable of identifying developer devices.